 She’s a regular on radio and podcasts around the world, and she’s made various television appearances for her insider expertise, including “The Crossover with Michelle Beadle,” CNN International and MSNBC.
 She also served as an on-air correspondent for the R&A’s “@TheOpen Live” at the 2012 Open Championship.

-Stephanie is known for her efforts as a pioneer in social media and the only individual to successfully become an established member of the golf press via the new world order.
+Known for her persistent efforts as a pioneer in social media, she is only individual to successfully become an established member of the golf press via the new world order.
 Her exclusive one-on-one interviews have featured Jack Nicklaus, Johnny Miller, Henrik Stenson, Justin Rose, Rory McIlroy, Steve Stricker, Zach Johnson, Brandt Snedeker, Jason Day, Jason Dufner, Keegan Bradley, Rickie Fowler, Yani Tseng, Annika Sorenstam, Lorena Ochoa, Nancy Lopez, Michelle Wie, and many more.

 Stephanie played golf competitively in the junior and college ranks.
 She remains an avid golfer and currently plays to a four-handicap.